matejlatin/Gutenberg/README.md

 ##Features
 - **Modular scale**: all sizes are based on calculations from Minor Third scale — [modularscale.com](http://modularscale.com).
-- **3 predefined themes**: use on of the 3 predefined themes or load custom fonts.
+- **3 predefined themes**: use one of the 3 predefined themes or load custom fonts.
 - **Vertical rhythm**: margins and element sizes fall nicely into the baseline grid (Toggle Grid button in example).
 - **Mobile First**: displays beautifully on both mobile and desktop screens.
 - **Image resize**: a lightweight and easy to use jQuery script that resizes the images so their heights don't break the vertical rhythm (baseline grid).